mschuchard/linter-puppet-linting/README.md

 # linter-puppet-linting

-This Atom/Pulsar package is the new home of AtomLinter/linter-puppet-lint.
+This Pulsar package is the new home of `AtomLinter/linter-puppet-lint`.
 That package was no longer able to be maintained due to lack of administrator permissions to fix the continuous integration tests and/or bypass the protected branch status.
 Therefore I have migrated the package I formerly maintained there to its new home here.

 This package provides linter support for your Puppet manifests in Pulsar using Puppet-Lint.